Renault Scenic E-Tech Review & Prices

 Reliability and problems

-Renault’s standard warranty isn’t particularly reassuring, though.
-It’s about the minimum you get from any manufacturer in the UK at three years or 100,000 miles (though that mileage is unlimited in year one).
+Renault’s standard warranty is in line with most alternatives, but does hover around the minimum you get from a car manufacturer in the UK at three years or 100,000 miles – though that mileage is unlimited in year one.
 You get much longer cover from MG, Hyundai and Kia.

 Renault Scenic E-Tech FAQs